Structural Quantum Instructions dialect

 Noise

-The squin dialect also includes noise, with each noise channel represented by an operator.
+The squin dialect also includes noise, with a fixed set of noise channels defined.

 For example, we can use this to add noise into the simple kernel from before, which entangles two qubits: